 Note: **P < 0.01; *P < .05; nsP > .05

 The multiple R or the combined effects of the teachers' demographic profile on the knowledge in teaching agriculture-related fields along the three areas: pedagogical, technological, and content.
 The effects of the teachers' profile were between medium and large effects, as indicated.
-Large effects of demographic factors on technological and content knowledge, medium sized effect on pedagogical knowledge.
+Large effects of demographic factors on technological and content knowledge, medium-sized effect on pedagogical knowledge.

 The R-squared or correlation coefficient values of 0.663, 0.178, and 0.300 for technological, pedagogical, and content knowledge further confirmed these effects.
 Study by Mishra and Koehler (2006), foundational to TPACK theory, underscores the importance of integrating technological, pedagogical, and content knowledge.
-Our findings extend this understanding by demonstrating that demographic factors explain 66.3% of variation in technological knowledge, 30% in content knowledge, and 17.8% in pedagogical knowledge.
+Our findings extend this understanding by demonstrating that demographic factors explain 66.3% of the variation in technological knowledge, 30% in content knowledge, and 17.8% in pedagogical knowledge.
 This nuanced distribution highlights the complex nature of professional competence in agricultural education.

 The results show that the Technological, Pedagogical, and Content Knowledge (TPACK) among agricultural educators reveals complex insights into the relationship between teachers' demographic characteristics and professional competencies.
 The most significant finding emerges in the realm of technological knowledge, where a notable negative correlation exists between years of teaching experience and technological proficiency.
 This unexpected pattern suggests that longer teaching tenure may inadvertently create barriers to technological adaptation, potentially stemming from limited professional development opportunities and generational differences in technology engagement.